Great Real Estate Leads?

 - Past clients and your Contact Database — send them info they can’t get anywhere else – market updates, just solds, and become the local expert they can rely on for insight they want

 - Passive Expireds – they didn’t sell their home.
 Why?
+A different approach is worth a try.

 - Open Houses are an invitation via email, social media message, or yard sign.
 It gives you a face-to-face opportunity to meet people interested in buying or selling a home.
 You can hand out business cards to those who are curious and get them to look at your website and start searching on it.